📖 How-to Guides

 Implementing Consolidation Strategies for UK Households

-After identifying overlaps, prioritise elimination based on:
+After identifying overlaps, prioritise elimination using four practical tactics.

+Service rotation for streaming.
 Instead of maintaining multiple streaming services simultaneously, rotate subscriptions quarterly.
 Subscribe to one service, consume desired content, then switch to another.

+Family plan migration.
 Transition from individual accounts to family plans wherever possible.
 Beyond entertainment services, consider family options for:

 • Productivity suites (Microsoft 365, Google Workspace)